-Moving forward, the agency will look for additional economies of scale by hiring investigative staff directly into field locations.
-Having investigators work from remote locations benefits the agency by avoiding relocation costs, and which may attract more qualified investigators as they will not have to move from a lower cost of living location.
+Moving forward, the agency will look for additional economies of scale.
+This includes contracting for support when appropriate, and by hiring investigative staff directly into field locations.
+Contractors are particularly important and useful when highly technical or specialized expertise is needed in a particular investigation for a fixed duration.
+For example, in its Macondo blowout investigation, the CSB is making extensive use of contracted experts.
+However, fulltime investigator positions must be filled by federal employees due to extensive training and experience requirements, as well as the ongoing need to perform inherently governmental functions (such as negotiating with other government agencies and parties over access to evidence and information).
+Having investigators work from remote locations benefits the agency by avoiding relocation costs, and may more easily attract qualified investigators as they will not have to move from a lower cost of living location.
 Recruiting and retaining qualified senior investigators in the Washington, DC, office has been a challenge because of the higher cost of living.
 Hiring staff near chemical and petroleum industry centers, such as Texas and Louisiana, will also allow staff to be nearer to potential incident sites.
-The CSB also simplified its budget processes to maximize the use of appropriated funds.
-Overall, by using project management, budget optimization, action plan prioritization, and field investigative hiring, the CSB can ensure optimization of its limited resources.
+The CSB also simplified its budget processes to maximize the use of appropriated funds because it is easier to project requirements.
+Overall, by using project management, budget optimization, action plan prioritization, and field investigative hiring, the CSB can ensure optimization of its resources.